 We use the SCCs as the mechanism for international transfers of personal data between Zendesk Subscribers and Zendesk sub-processors in non-EEA/non-adequate countries.
 These provide contractual guarantees that the personal data will be protected to a GDPR standard outside of the EEA.

-We use the Binding Corporate Rules (“BCRs”) - see here and here - for international transfers between different Zendesk entities.
-BCRs are supervisory authority approved policies that govern data protection matters within a group of companies, including regarding international transfer between those entities.
+We use the Binding Corporate Rules (“BCRs”), which include Schrems II protections - see here and here - for international transfers between different Zendesk entities.
+BCRs are supervisory authority-approved policies that govern data protection matters within a group of companies, including regarding international transfer between those entities.

 3. How does the Schrems II case affect the use of SCCs and BCRs?